pgonzaleze/cf_SST/README.md

 NetCDF files are edited using CDO

-read the "README_CDO_code" for metrics calculations
+Read the "README_CDO_code" for metrics calculations

 Each python notebook is used to compute more metrics and/or extract each metric or variable per bleaching report.